NexwayGroup/woocommerce-nexway-plugin/README.md

 ## Fulfillment

-Nexway calls `https://yoursite.com/wp-json/nexway/v1/fulfillment/` per line item when an order needs product delivery.
+Nexway calls the fulfillment endpoint per line item when an order needs product delivery.
 This is a synchronous call — the response must include activation data or an error, and it blocks order completion on the Nexway side.

-Configure the fulfillment endpoint credentials in the gateway settings (**Fulfillment Basic auth user/password**), and point Nexway at the URL above during your merchant onboarding.
+Configure the fulfillment endpoint credentials in the gateway settings (**Fulfillment Basic auth user/password**), and point Nexway at the URL shown on the settings page.

 ### Providing activation data